The 8 Best Knee Compression Sleeves for Injury Prevention, Recovery, and Support

 What's more, knee compression sleeves can be effective in knee rehabilitation after injuries, such as ACL surgery, by helping with everything from balance control to joint stabilization for injury prevention.
 And, according to a 2017 study in Arthritis Research & Therapy, they've also been reported to help alleviate the pain, stiffness, and joint instability often associated with arthritis.
 The takeaway?
 If you've ever had knee problems of any kind or want to prevent the possibility of a knee injury—especially during intense activity—it's a good idea to have a compression sleeve on hand.

-Here are the best knee compression sleeves in 2020:
+These are the best knee compression sleeves in 2021:

-- Best Quality: CW-X Stabilyx Knee Support Sleeve
+- Best Editor-Tested: CW-X Stabilyx Knee Support Sleeve

 - Best for Running: UFlex Athletics Knee Compression Sleeve